diabloneo/vim/README.md

 Then you need to do following things:

-1. Start you VIM.
+1. Start you VIM and enjoy it.
-2. Run command `:helptag ~/.vim/doc`.